pierrick-jeanjean/personal-blog/_posts/recipes-serie/08-august-meals/2025-08-01-shredded-white-cabbage-with-vinaigrette-wheat-couscous-with-olive-oil-and-lemon-and-grilled-sausage.markdown

 - Salt and pepper to taste

 **For the couscous with olive oil and lemon**:
-- 150 g dry couscous (semoule de blé)
+- 150 g dry wheat couscous
 - 150 mL boiling vegetable broth or water
 - Zest and juice of 1 lemon
 - 15 mL extra virgin olive oil